Shopify vs Squarespace

 Ecommerce functionalities are limited

-Perhaps you’ve got a startup business, or maybe you’ve been running one for a while and are looking to expand.
-No matter your reason, taking your business online can significantly help you grow.
-These days, there are many e-commerce-building tools available to help you out.
+Perhaps you’ve got a startup business or been running one for a while and are looking to expand.
+Whatever your reason, taking your business online can significantly help you grow.

-Shopify and Squarespace are among two of the more popular site-building options on offer.
-In this Shopify vs. Squarespace review, we’ll take a closer look at the functionality of both ecommerce features and ultimately help you decide which is the best option when it comes to building your very own e-commerce site.
+In this Shopify vs Squarespace review, we’ll take a closer look at the functionality of both ecommerce features and ultimately help you decide which is the best option for building your very own e-commerce site.

 What Is Shopify?

-Shopify is subscription-based software that allows users to start, grow, and manage an online business.
-The key aim of the web app is to let users build their online stores without needing to know how to use code, making it ideal for beginners.
+The key aim of the web app is to let users build their online stores without knowing how to use code, making it ideal for beginners.
 Shopify also considers more advanced users by providing access to HTML, CSS, and Liquid.

-From its humble beginnings, Shopify has grown into one of the world’s leading e-commerce platforms.
-In 2021, statistics show that over 1.7 million merchants sell via Shopify while the company has 7,000 members of staff.
-According to Shopify, the first quarter of 2021 generated total revenue of $988.6 billion, making it one of the most successful e-commerce platforms.
+Shopify has grown into one of the world’s leading e-commerce platforms since its humble beginnings.
+In 2021, statistics show that over 1.7 million merchants sell via Shopify, while the company has 7,000 staff members.

 But what about Squarespace?